mcastro64/Data622/Assignment1/MC-Assignment1-EDA-report.md

 * euribor3m (float) - This field is present in _extended_df_ and missing from _original_df_
 * nr.employed (float) - This field is present in _extended_df_ and missing from _original_df_

 The latter five fields appear to be engineered features but no additional information is available about what they represent or how they were computed.
-We will drop these fields as we don't know the methodology that was used to obtain these values.
+We will drop these fields as we don't know the methodology that was used to generate or obtain these values.

 #### Categorical Variable Comparison